What is Globe Valve?

 - Composite type

 Needle disk design provides better throttling as compared to ball or composition disk design.
-A wide verity of long and tapered plug disks are available to suit different flow conditions.
+A wide variety of long and tapered plug disks are available to suit different flow conditions.

 Types of Globe Valve